 - 2.2.
-The CB shall evaluate all the requirements in the remote audit and document whether a requirement/finding raised during the remote audit may be subject to re-evaluation through an on-site audit when travel and gathering restrictions are lifted in the client's country of operation.
+The CB shall evaluate all the requirements of the remote audit and document whether a requirement/finding raised during the remote audit may be subject to re-evaluation through an on-site audit when travel and gathering restrictions are lifted in the client's country of operation.
 The remote audit option shall only apply in the case of surveillance audits.
-This is expected to be a short time measure till the COVID-19 situation improves and constrains on travel and gathering are no longer applicable.
-Remote audits shall not be conducted in the event where the CB's client is non-operational (see point 1 above). - 3.
+This is expected to be a short time measure until the COVID-19 situation improves and constraints on travel and gathering are no longer applicable.
+Remote audits shall not be conducted in the event that the CB's client is non-operational (see point 1 above). - 3.
 The CB shall use a risk-based approach to determine the feasibility of a hybrid audit and the requirements to be evaluated remotely and on-site.
 The timeline for conducting remote and on-site audits shall be based on the risk-based approach, feasibility to assemble an audit team and travel restrictions in the client's country of operation.
-The CBs shall document in audit reports whether this derogation has been applied and shall provide clear justification of the chosen method. - 3.1.
+The CBs shall document in audit reports whether this derogation has been applied and shall provide a clear justification of the chosen method. - 3.1.
 Hybrid audits can have two variations: - 3.1.1.
 Two-part audit combining on-site activities and off-site activities within a determined period. - 3.1.2.
 Two auditors: one performing the remote activities and another performing the on-site activities.
-Both auditors shall comply with the GSTC Auditor Training qualifications according to the GSTC Accreditation Manual v2.4.
-The lead auditor shall comply with the GSTC Auditor qualifications. - 3.2.
+Both auditors shall comply with the GSTC Auditor Training per clause 10.9 in the GSTC Accreditation Manual v2.5.
+The lead auditor shall also comply with GSTC Auditor Qualifications, knowledge and skills listed in section 10 in the GSTC Accreditation Manual v2.5 - 3.2.
 The hybrid audit option shall apply only in the case of initial and recertification audits.
-Hybrid audits shall not be conducted in the event where the CB's client is non-operational.
+Hybrid audits shall not be conducted in the event that the CB's client is non-operational. - 3.3.
+When a hybrid audit option is the chosen method, the CB shall complete onsite and off-site activities before issuing a certificate to the client.
+The CB shall also comply with the regular GSTC certification requirements on nonconformities per the GSTC Accreditation Manual v2.5.

 The CBs shall retain documented evidence for each case where this derogation has been applied and specify clearly if the audit was conducted remotely, on-site or hybrid.
-The following definitions applies to this derogation:
+The following definitions apply to this derogation: